techie-joe/core/_includes/demo-new.md

 ## Details and summary

-This duo creates a collapsible section of content &mdash; kind of a built-in dropdown or accordion.
+Creates a collapsible section of content.
 Use HTML syntax to render the details and summary block.

 <details>
 <summary>The details and summary block. <i>(click for more)</i></summary>
 <div class="px-4 py">
-<p>Ah, the mighty details and summary block, a collapsible accordion of destiny where content hides like a shy turtle until poked by the click of curiosity.
+<p class="text-grey">Ah, the mighty details and summary block, a collapsible accordion of destiny where content hides like a shy turtle until poked by the click of curiosity.
 It is the digital equivalent of whispering, “psst, wanna see something cool?” and then rolling out a red carpet of hidden paragraphs, secret snippets, or the occasional diagram that nobody asked for.
 The summary is the bouncer at the door, deciding whether the reader gets a glimpse inside or stays staring at the title forever, while details hoards all the juicy stuff like a dragon sitting on its markdown gold.</p>
-<p>... more contents.</p>
 </div>
 </details>